xpncvr/drop-plugins-minefort-userscript/README.md

 # Minefort drop plugins

+Note: you might have to modify it to include cookies the script as is no longer works

 Adds a drop area on the main screen to directly drop plugins onto so you dont have to navigate to the plugins folder

 Useful if you are uploading a new plugin update very often